French minister, in Cairo, affirms respect for Islam in dispute over cartoons | Politics

 French minister, in Cairo, affirms respect for Islam in dispute over cartoons

-Only battle France was fighting with Egypt and other countries was against extremism, he said.
+The only battle France was fighting with Egypt and other countries was against extremism, Le Drian said.
 "The Grand Imam suggested that we work together to deepen this common convergence."

 In a written statement about the meeting, Tayeb said he had stressed that any insult against the prophet was unacceptable.
 "I am the first to protest against freedom of expression if this freedom offends any religion, not just Islam," he said.